Australian Aboriginal avoidance practices

-Aboriginal avoidance practices refers to those relationships in traditional Aboriginal society where certain people were required to avoid others in their family or clan.
-These customs are still active in many parts of Australia, to a lesser extent, as a mark of respect.
+Aboriginal avoidance practices are a cultural practice in many traditional Aboriginal societies in which certain people are required to avoid others in their family or clan.
+These customs are still active in many parts of Australia, to varying extents, as a mark of respect.
 There are also protocols for averting eye contact and not speaking the names of the dead.

 Relationships

 In general, across most language groups, the three most common avoidance relationships are:

 Son/daughter-in-law and mother-in-law

 In what is the strongest kinship avoidance rule, some Australian Aboriginal customs ban a person from talking directly to their mother-in-law or even seeing her.
 A mother-in-law also eats apart from her son-in-law or daughter-in-law and their spouse.
 If the two are present at the same ceremony, they will sit with their backs to each other but they can still communicate via the wife/husband, who remains the main conduit for communication in this relationship.
 Often there are language customs surrounding these relationships.

 This relationship extends to avoiding all women of the same skin group as the mother-in-law, and, for the mother-in-law, men of the same skin group as the son-in-law.
 The age of marriage is very different for men and women with girls usually marrying at puberty while a man may not marry until his late 20s or even later.
 As mothers-in-law and sons-in-law are likely to be of approximately the same age the avoidance practice possibly serves to circumvent potential illicit relationships.
 It has also been suggested that the custom developed to overcome a common cause of friction in families.